GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv3-migration/index.md

   makes it more performant than the webRequest API, where each network request is evaluated in JavaScript in the extension process.
-- Because the requests are not intercepted by the extension process, declarativeNetRequest removes the need for extensions to have a background page; resulting in less memory consumption.
+- Because the requests are not intercepted by the extension process, declarativeNetRequest removes the need for extensions to have a service worker; resulting in less memory consumption.
 - Unlike the webRequest API, blocking or upgrading requests using the declarativeNetRequest API requires no host permissions when used with the `declarativeNetRequest` permission.
 - The declarativeNetRequest API provides better privacy to users because extensions can't actually